DrewKestell/BloogBot/README.md

     - DiscordChannelId
 - The code, in its current state, depends on an Azure SQL database with a few tables created.
 Sorry, but you can't connect to mine.
 So to run this yourself, you'll have to either disable/modify that code, or create the required Azure infrastructure yourself. `Repository.cs` is a good place to start if you want to understand which tables need to be created (and their schemas).
 Eventually, I want to create an [ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) to simplify deploying all the required cloud infrastructure, but it doesn't exist yet.
 - All of the bot profiles (ie: FrostMageBot, etc) should _mostly_ work.
 But due to emulation inconsistencies across the various private servers out there, you may run into issues.
 I suggest creating your own bot profile and experimenting with creating your own combat rotation yourself.
+- The Vanilla implementation assumes you have the Auto-Attack spell in your far right spot on your first, default action bar.

 ## Getting Started

 - To get started working with this yourself:
-  - Clone the repo and open BloogBot.sln in Visual Studio (v2019 ideally)
+  - Clone the repo and open BloogBot.sln in Visual Studio (v2022 ideally)
   - Build the solution - if you get compiler errors, you're likely missing some SDK / framework dependencies.
 Check the errors, consult Google, and use the Visual Studio installer to install any missing dependencies.
 For example, you'll definitely need some C++ Build Tools if you don't have them installed already.
   - Create required Azure infrastructure
-  - Install version 1.12.1 or 2.4.3 of the WoW client (note that 1.12.1 is likely broken with the current code, and needs some work to bring it back to life)
+  - Install version 1.12.1, 2.4.3, or 3.5.5 of the WoW client.
   - Update values in `bootstrapperSettings.json` and `botSettings.json`
   - Generate movemaps and dump them into <repo>\Bot\mmaps
   - Set Bootstrapper as your startup project, and fire up your debugger.
 You should see Wow.exe launch, and then you'll be prompted to attach a debugger to Visual Studio.
 To learn more about the overall flow of how the bot attached to the WoW process, [read my website](https://drewkestell.us/Article/6/Chapter/1)
+  - Join the Discord and ask for help if you're stuck.

 ## Motivation

 To explain why I did this, I refer to the first chapter of my website: